MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

     -   Username: **demouser**

     -   Password: **demo\@pass123**
+       - **It is strongly recommended that you enter a secure password that you can remember.**

 2. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the link below.